dtungbmw/coding_practice/python/tesla/README.md

 - Run: jupyter notebook: history_data_view.ipynb

 - Hourly boxplot and scatter plot time series charts are used for historical data analysis for each site.

-Note that it will be ideal to have other data, like temperature, raining to have better analysis, however we don't have these data avaialbe for this exercise.
+- Assumption: Note that it will be ideal to have other data, like weather, temperature and raining to have better analysis, however we don't have these data available for this exercise.
+The assumption is to assume the weather fluctuate very little at each site.

 - Historical data and anomaly analysis